Exchange Rate & Forex

 Purchasing Power Parity & Exchange Rate Misalignment

-Purchasing Power Parity (PPP): Theory that exchange rates should adjust so that identical goods cost the same across countries when expressed in a common currency.
-Absolute PPP: Exchange rate = Price level in country A / Price level in country B. Relative PPP: Change in exchange rate = Difference in inflation rates between two countries.
-India's PPP vs Market Exchange Rate: India's GDP at market exchange rate (2024): $3.7 trillion (5th largest).
+Purchasing Power Parity (PPP) theory says exchange rates should adjust so identical goods cost the same across countries in a common currency.
+Absolute PPP: Exchange rate = Price level A / Price level B. Relative PPP: Change in exchange rate = Inflation differential between two countries.
+India's GDP at market rate (2024): $3.7 trillion (5th largest).
 India's GDP at PPP: $14.6 trillion (3rd largest, after USA and China).
-PPP conversion factor for India: about Rs 22-23 per dollar (2024) — versus market rate of Rs 85.
-This means prices of non-tradable goods (rent, services, haircuts) are much cheaper in India than in the US.
-The gap reflects India's lower wage level for non-tradable services.
-Big Mac Index (The Economist): Informal PPP measure.
-In 2024, a Big Mac costs about Rs 200 ($2.35) in India vs $5.69 in the US — implying the rupee is 59% undervalued against the dollar by the Big Mac PPP measure.
-This is typical for developing countries with low service-sector wages.
-Penn Effect: Developing countries with lower per-capita income tend to have currencies that are undervalued relative to PPP — because non-tradable services are cheaper.
-As incomes rise, the real exchange rate tends to appreciate (Balassa-Samuelson effect).
-Implications for policy: PPP-based comparisons are more appropriate for comparing living standards across countries.
-Market exchange rate comparisons are more appropriate for trade competitiveness and financial market analysis.
-India's per-capita GDP at market rate ($2,700) puts it in the lower-middle-income category, but at PPP ($9,200) it is closer to the upper-middle-income threshold.
+The PPP conversion factor is about Rs 22-23 per dollar (2024) versus a market rate of Rs 85.
+This gap means non-tradable goods (rent, services, haircuts) are far cheaper in India.
+The Big Mac Index (The Economist's informal PPP gauge) shows a Big Mac costs about Rs 200 ($2.35) in India versus $5.69 in the US — implying the rupee is 59% undervalued by Big Mac PPP.
+The Penn Effect explains that developing countries with lower per-capita income tend to have PPP-undervalued currencies.
+As incomes rise, the real exchange rate appreciates (Balassa-Samuelson effect).
+Policy implication: PPP comparisons suit living standards while market rate comparisons suit trade competitiveness and financial analysis.
+India's per-capita GDP at market rate ($2,700) puts it in lower-middle-income, but at PPP ($9,200) it approaches upper-middle-income.
+UPSC Prelims tests PPP vs market GDP rankings.
+Banking exams ask Big Mac Index basics.

 Relevant Exams